samreenanjum/VEGAWES/README.md

 * Exome Interval List (Included in the package)
 * GC Content Data (Included in the package)

-In addition, the file included in the package - "parameters.txt" must be modified to include all the required paths.
+In addition, "parameters.txt" must be modified to include all the required paths.
+See VEGAWES.pdf under /inst/doc for further details.

 ##### Run the pipeline